 Research involving the use of educational tests (i.e., cognitive, diagnostic, aptitude, and achievement), survey procedures, interview procedures, or observation of public behavior, unless:

-(i) Information obtained is recorded in such a manner that human subjects can be identified either directly or through identifiers linked to the subjects
+(i) Information obtained is recorded in such a manner that human subjects can be identified either directly or through identifiers linked to the subjects, or

 (ii) Any disclosure of the human subjects' responses outside the research could reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, or reputation.